shok1122/fabric-peer/README.md

 ## Prepare a package of a chaincode to be committed

 You can create the package of the chaincode with any name you like.
-This command only supports golang.
+This command supports golang only.
 We provide a sample chaincode in the src/sample directory.
 The package is created in the cache directory with the name <chaincode name>.tar.gz.